saitamasahil/Pixel-Launcher-Extended/README.md

-## Pixel Launcher Extended Documentation
+# Pixel Launcher Extended

 ![Header Image](https://raw.githubusercontent.com/saitamasahil/Pixel-Launcher-Extended/main/banner.jpg)

 **Pixel Launcher Extended** is a Magisk module by **TeamFiles** with many cool features compared to original Pixel Launcher by Google.

 ### Features
 - Extra themed icon packs support.
-Total of 6 icon packs for your favourite apps and games.
-This feature is currently in beta due to Android 13 restrictions.
-Android 13 prefers themed icons made by apps and then it looks for themed icons overlay(which we use).
-TeamFiles icons are very closed to stock themed icons.
-So, we recommend using them.
+Total of 6 icon packs for your favourite apps and games **(BETA)**.
+> **This feature is currently in beta due to Android 13 restrictions**
+> Android 13 prefers themed icons made by apps, it looks thru the apps first, only then it looks for themed icons overlay (which we use).
+> TeamFiles icons are very closed to stock themed icons, so we recommend using them.
 - More grids options, total of 14 grids.
 You can select these extra grids by going to **Wallpaper & style** > **App grid**.
 - Double tap to sleep *(LSPosed required)*.
 - You can choose different icons shapes while installing.
 Total of 16 icons shapes.